-If you want to dig a little deeper to learn how an individual keyword has changed position over time, you can click the bar chart icon next to the keyword in the table.
+If you want to dig a little deeper to learn how an individual keyword has changed position over time, you can click the mini chart next to the keyword in the search engine tabs.

 This is really useful data to help you figure out what you might need to do to improve each individual ranking and also react to any instances when a keyword might have dropped or improved.

 As the name suggests, the section called ‘Keyword Groups’ in a Rank Tracker report allows you to group keywords together.
 This is useful if you need to get a better understanding of how keywords on a similar topic are ranking.

 For example, let’s say this plumber wants to understand how well they’re ranking for two of the main services they offer: boiler repairs and drain unblocking.
 They could group all of their keywords for these two services into two different groups and make the information that they need easier to understand.

 If they noticed that one keyword group wasn’t ranking as well as the other, they could look at whether they’re actually creating content that targets these specific keywords.

 If they’re not, they could create dedicated landing pages for it, optimize existing content around these keywords or look at Google My Business and determine if this is a primary category they want to consider using there.

 Our Google rank checker doesn’t just tell you how your business is performing, it also measures the performance of your competitors.

 When you set up your report, you can add any competitors that you want to track.
 The data that we gather will be shown in the ‘Chosen Competitors’ section (see below) and is super-useful for understanding how your business compares to your competition for different keywords and on different search engines.